JuliaDataScience/JuliaDataScience/contents/why_julia.md

 The same with R tidyverse's `lubridate` package, which also defines its own `datetime` type to handle dates.
 Julia doesn't need any of this, it has all the date stuff already baked into its standard library.
 This means that other packages don't have to worry about dates.
-They just have to extend the Dates type to new functionalities by defining new functions and do not need to define new types.
+They just have to extend Julia's `DateTime` type to new functionalities by defining new functions and do not need to define new types.
 Julia's `Dates` module can do amazing stuff, but we are getting ahead of ourselves now.
 Let's talk about some other features of Julia.

 ### Julia Versus Other Programming Languages

 In [@fig:language_comparison], a highly opinionated representation is shown that divides the main open source and scientific computing languages in a 2x2 diagram with two axes:
-Slow-Fast and Easy-Hard.
+**Slow-Fast** and **Easy-Hard**.
 We've omitted closed source languages because there are many benefits to allowing other people to run your code for free as well as being able to inspect the source code in case of issues.

 We've put C++ and FORTRAN in the hard and fast quadrant.